 - 1. In assigning cases to private counsel, the Public Defender shall appoint the same attorney on all pending matters concerning the defendant or respondent if the attorney is on the appropriate list.
-Where a criminal defendant is discharged after a finding of no probable cause in District Court but is later indicted in Superior Court, to the extent possible, the attorney appointed in District Court should be appointed to represent that defendant on the charge in Superior Court if he or she is qualified to do so under Article IX of these regulations.
-However, if new charges are brought against a former criminal defendant after disposition of unrelated previous charges, there shall be no presumption that the attorney who represented the defendant on the previous charges should be appointed to represent that defendant on the new charges. - 2.
+Where a criminal defendant is discharged after a finding of no probable cause in District Court but is later indicted in Superior Court, to the extent possible, the attorney appointed in District Court should be appointed to represent that defendant on the charge in Superior Court if he or she is qualified to do so under Article IX of these regulations. - 2.
 If an attorney is appointed to represent a client on one matter, and the attorney learns that the client requires representation on another matter for which the attorney is not on the appropriate list, the attorney shall notify the Public Defender.
-If requested by the Public

-Defender, the attorney shall move to withdraw from the case so that the Public Defender may appoint all of the matters to other counsel who is on all of the appropriate lists.

-3. If no single attorney is on all of the appropriate lists, the attorneys appointed to represent the client shall consult with each other to insure that the client's interests are protected.
+If requested by the Public Defender, the attorney shall move to withdraw from the case so that the Public Defender may appoint all of the matters to other counsel who is on all of the appropriate lists. - 3.
+If no single attorney is on all of the appropriate lists, the attorneys appointed to represent the client shall consult with each other to insure that the client's interests are protected.
+With the consent of the Public Defender and the attorney to be appointed, one or more of the attorneys appointed to represent the client may be added to a list, in accordance with Article V.C.2., above, to accommodate appropriate and consolidated representation of the client.